act-org/RSCAT/README.md

     - slf4j (version >= 1.7.21)
         * Download "https://www.slf4j.org/dist/slf4j-1.7.26.zip" and extract the two files "slf4j-api-1.7.26.jar" and "slf4j-log4j12-1.7.26.jar".

    Copy all the extracted "jar" files to the "/java" folder under the RSCAT package installation directory.
 You can use `.libPaths()` to get the path to installed libraries.
-For example, if RSCAT is installed at "C:/Users/urname/Documents/R/win-library/3.4", then copy the extracted "jar" files to "C:/Users/urname/Documents/R/win-library/3.4/RSCAT/java"
+For example, if RSCAT is installed at "C:/Users/urname/Documents/R/win-library/3.4", then copy the extracted "jar" files to "C:/Users/urname/Documents/R/win-library/3.4/RSCAT/java".

+9. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "C:/xpressmp/lib/xprm.jar".
-9. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+10. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).

 ### For Mac OS
 1. Install Java SE Development Kit 8 64-bit (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)